NikitaPande13/Fish-prediction-Model/Readme.md

 This will open the Jupyter Notebook software and project file in your browser.

 #Data
-The dataset used in this project is included as Advertising.csv.
+The dataset used in this project is included as Fish_Data.csv.
 This dataset has the following attributes:

+* Species - Object data Name Of Species
-* TV	- Continuous Number of Sale Of TV
+* Weight - Continuous data weight of fish
+* Length1 -Continuous data length1 of fish
+* Length2 -Continuous data Length2 of fish
+* Length3 -Continuous data Length3 of fish
-* radio	-Continuous Number of Sale of radio
+* Height -Continuous data Height of fish
-* newspaper	-Continuous Number of Sale of newspaper
+* Width -Continuous data width of fish
-* sales -Overall Sale